 Italy's Generali sells entire Pirelli stake

-MILAN Dec 23 (Reuters) - Assicurazioni Generali has sold its entire 4.8 percnet stake in tyre maker Pirelli , as the company carries on with asset disposals to focus on its core insurance business.
+MILAN (Reuters) - Assicurazioni Generali (GASI.MI) has sold its entire 4.8 percent stake in tire maker Pirelli (PECI.MI), as the company carries on with asset disposals to focus on its core insurance business.

-Harbor International Fund, a fund managed by U.S. investment management firm Northern Cross, bought a 3.9 percent Pirelli stake on the same day, the filing showed.
+Harbor International Fund (HRINX.O), a fund managed by U.S. investment management firm Northern Cross, bought a 3.9 percent Pirelli stake on the same day, the filing showed.